Scrapland: Setting

-Development
+Development and release

-According to American McGee, the game was designed and produced by Enrique Alvarez, the studio head at Mercury Steam.
-McGee refers to himself as a "marketing tool".
+According to American McGee, the game was designed and produced by Enrique Alvarez, the studio head at MercurySteam.
+McGee does not take credit for the game's development, referring to himself as "just the marketing tool".
 Alvarez pitched the idea for Scrapland to McGee while McGee was working as an executive producer at Enlight.
+The game was in development for 2 years.

+The game was initially released for Windows in North America on November 4, 2004.
+A port for Xbox shipped on March 4, 2005, and arrived on store shelves three days later on March 7.
+Both versions were released in Europe on March 18, 2005.
+The Xbox port was released in Australia on April 7, 2005.

 Reception

 Scrapland received "average" reviews on both platforms according to video game review aggregator Metacritic.
 Game Informer criticized the Xbox version's on-foot sections, "which would appear to be in the game for the sole purpose of annoying people.
 Scrap indeed."
 IGN gave the same console version a more positive review, saying "I would have liked to have seen more variety and lateral flexibility in the single-player...
 Overall, the game's refreshing sense of personality wins out over everything else."

 The editors of Computer Gaming World nominated Scrapland for their 2004 "Action Game of the Year" award, which ultimately went to The Chronicles of Riddick: Escape from Butcher Bay.